Pats hold Cowboys’ No. 1 offense without TD in 13-9 win

 But the Cowboys looked pedestrian for most of the first half opposite New England’s top-ranked defense, which came in allowing just 152.6 passing yards.

 The Patriots focused on taking away two of Prescott’s favorite targets in Cooper and tight end Jason Witten.
-Prescott threw in their direction just twice in the opening half, while mostly checking down to short passes to his other receivers.
+Prescott threw in their direction just twice in the opening half, while mostly checking down to short passes.

 Elliott helped the Cowboys keep the ball moving, but his long gains were limited as New England stacked the box on first and second down.